Blacksuan19/structx/docs/examples.md

 {
   "$defs": {
     "SystemComponentIssueResolutionissue": {
-      "description": "Details about the issue related to the system component.", "properties": {
+      "description": "Details about the issue associated with the system component.", "properties": {
         "description": {
           "anyOf": [